RobertAlbus/chuck/Project/R2D50/readme.md

 I plan to sort the libs in this Project into subfolders.
 This way I can refactor lib files and explore alternative project architectures while keeping my decisions sandboxed to the current Project.

+### Figure out how to write to a file
+self explanatory.

 ## Today's outcomes
 - refactored Project structure
 - created KeyIndexer